Reregistered/gearman-statsd/README.md

 gearman-statsd
 ==============

-Used to send gearman status to a statsd server.
+Simple agent to send gearman statuses to a statsd server.